craigs40/Authentication/README.md

 Step 3.
 Navigate to the location of the clone.

 Step 4.
-Type "rails server" or "rails s" and hit Enter.
+Run `rails db:create` and then run `rails db:migrate`

 Step 5.
+Run `rails server` or `rails s` and hit Enter.

+Step 6.
 In a new browser window, type "localhost:3000" in the address bar and hit Enter.

 ## Authors